Dr. Neurosymbolic, or: How I Learned to Stop Worrying and Accept Statistics: Bayesian Reasoning

+Some probabilistic reasoning tasks are often said to deal with uncertainty.
 Everyone would agree that a distribution is a less certain representation than a value.
-A value $x=c$ itself can be identified as a Dirac's delta $\delta(\rx=c)$, which is extremely pointy with a peak $\infty$.
+A value $x=c$ itself can be identified as a Dirac's delta $\delta(\rx=c)$, which is a pointy distribution with an infinite peak, i.e., an absolutely certain distribution.
 Usual distributions are flatter.